chrobione/node-red-contrib-discord-updated/README.md

      # from your Node-RED user directory
      cd ~/.node-red
-     npm link node-red-contrib-discord-advanced
+     npm link node-red-contrib-discord-advancedplus
      ```

 4. Restart Node-RED so it picks up the linked package.
 You can now edit code in your development directory and restart Node-RED to test changes.

-Remember to remove the link (`npm uninstall node-red-contrib-discord-advanced`) when you want to return to the published version from npm.
+Remember to remove the link (`npm uninstall node-red-contrib-discord-advancedplus`) when you want to return to the published version from npm.

 ### Publishing to the Node-RED library

 Publishing a Node-RED node to the public flow library is essentially publishing an npm package, with a few extra metadata requirements.
-Once the rename to `node-red-contrib-discord-advancedplus` is complete, the steps will be:
+The checklist for `node-red-contrib-discord-advancedplus` is:

-1. Ensure the package name in `package.json` starts with `node-red-contrib-` (in this project it will become `node-red-contrib-discord-advancedplus`).
+1. Ensure the package name in `package.json` starts with `node-red-contrib-` (in this project it is `node-red-contrib-discord-advancedplus`).
 2. Verify the `node-red` section in `package.json` correctly lists all nodes, icons, and categories.
 3. Update the changelog and README to reflect the release notes.
 4. Run tests and lint checks, then build any assets required by your nodes.